-There will be 4 new taxable events to tackle hybrids.
+There are 4 new taxable events to tackle hybrids.

-(1) Disregarded PE mismatch rule – Belgian companies will be taxable on profits that are attributable to a foreign permanent establishment (PE) and that should be exempted pursuant to a tax treaty with an EU member state.
-However, this will only happen provided that this profit (i) has been realised in the context of a hybrid mismatch and (ii) is not taxable in the PE’s jurisdiction because of its being disregarded there.
+(1) Disregarded PE mismatch rule – Belgian companies are taxable on profits that are attributable to a foreign permanent establishment (PE) and that should be exempted pursuant to a tax treaty with an EU member state.
+However, this only happens provided that this profit (i) has been realised in the context of a hybrid mismatch and (ii) is not taxable in the PE’s jurisdiction because of its being disregarded there.

-(2) Reverse hybrid entity mismatch rule – Belgium will consider a hybrid entity, incorporated or established in Belgium, as a taxable person where one or more associated non-resident entities are located in a jurisdiction (or jurisdictions) that regard the Belgian entity as a taxable person.
-In such hypothesis, the hybrid entity’s income will be taxed in Belgium to the extent that income is not otherwise taxed under the laws of Belgium or any other jurisdiction.
-This rule will not apply to collective investment vehicles.
+(2) Reverse hybrid entity mismatch rule – Belgium considers a hybrid entity, incorporated or established in Belgium, as a taxable person where one or more associated non-resident entities are located in a jurisdiction (or jurisdictions) that regard the Belgian entity as a taxable person.
+In such hypothesis, the hybrid entity’s income is taxed in Belgium to the extent that income is not otherwise taxed under the laws of Belgium or any other jurisdiction.
+This rule does not apply to collective investment vehicles.

-These new provisions will disallow the deduction of expenses in Belgium in the context of hybrid mismatches.
+These new provisions disallow the deduction of expenses in Belgium in the context of hybrid mismatches.

 - Financial instrument mismatch – primary rule – A payment under a financial instrument where (i) the deduction without inclusion would be due to a difference in characterisation of the instrument or its income, and (ii) the payment is not included in the taxable income of the beneficiary within a “reasonable period of time” (subject to financial trader exception).

-- Deemed PE payments mismatch rule – A deemed payment between the head office and its establishment, or between two or more establishments, will not be deductible to the extent that it would have been deducted from non-dual inclusion income.
+- Deemed PE payments mismatch rule – A deemed payment between the head office and its establishment, or between two or more establishments, is not deductible to the extent that it would have been deducted from non-dual inclusion income.

 (3) Imported hybrid mismatches – This cover situations where hybrid mismatches established between interested parties in foreign jurisdictions but where the consequences are shifted to Belgium.
 This is the case, for instance, when a Belgian entity contracts an ordinary loan with a foreign entity that itself has concluded a hybrid loan with another foreign entity.

-In such hypothesis, payments made in the context of a hybrid mismatch will be disallowed to the extent they finance (directly or indirectly) expenditure deductible in the hands of several foreign enterprises, a foreign enterprise and its establishment, several establishments of the same foreign enterprise, or a foreign enterprise and its establishment where no corresponding income is included in the beneficiary’s taxable base.
-By way of exception, these payments will be deductible where one of the jurisdictions involved has made an equivalent adjustment in respect of such hybrid mismatch.
+In such hypothesis, payments made in the context of a hybrid mismatch are disallowed to the extent they finance (directly or indirectly) expenditure deductible in the hands of several foreign enterprises, a foreign enterprise and its establishment, several establishments of the same foreign enterprise, or a foreign enterprise or its establishment where no corresponding income is included in the beneficiary’s taxable base.
+By way of exception, these payments are deductible where one of the jurisdictions involved has made an equivalent adjustment in respect of such hybrid mismatch.

-(4) Tax residency mismatch rule – Finally, payments will not be deductible if they are made by a Belgian domestic company that is equally considered as a domestic company by one or more other jurisdictions, where the payments are deductible from income that is non-dual inclusion income.
-Deduction will be allowed, however, where the other jurisdiction is an EU member state with which Belgium has concluded a tax treaty that treats the company as a Belgian resident.
+(4) Tax residency mismatch rule – Finally, payments are not deductible if they are made by a Belgian domestic company that is equally considered as a domestic company by one or more other jurisdictions, where the payments are deductible from income that is non-dual inclusion income.
+Deduction is allowed, however, where the other jurisdiction is an EU member state with which Belgium has concluded a tax treaty that treats the company as a Belgian resident.

 Foreign tax credits